How Often Should You Have Sex During Ovulation?

 There are several trackers and calendars available both online and as apps on your phone.
 We've even put together an Ovulation Tracker for you here!

 Your basal body temperature (BBT) actually rises a bit after you ovulate, so you can use daily temperature measurements to track your cycle.
 A woman's BBT generally stays in the range of 97-98 degrees Fahrenheit.
 After ovulation, the secretion of progesterone by the corpus luteum leads to a rise in the BBT of about 0.5-1 degree Fahrenheit.

 As a result, this can be a useful method but only retrospectively—since the temperature rise occurs after ovulation, you need to record your BBT for several cycles.
 Some women find it helpful to develop a temperature chart over a few cycles that helps them predict ovulation.

 How much time to spend in the bedroom?

 Although having to pencil sex into your calendar might make it feel just like another household chore, research shows that sex during your fertile window significantly increases your likelihood of getting pregnant.
-Therefore, having a keen sense of when your fertile window is should be what really helps you conceive more quickly.
+Therefore, having fertility awareness should be what really helps you conceive more quickly.